Man arrested for murder in Dalton shooting

-Dalton investigators have arrested Devon R. Wheeler, 26, of Chattanooga for the Sunday morning murder of Rashad Goldston, 28.
+DALTON, Ga. — Dalton investigators have arrested Devon R. Wheeler, 26, of Chattanooga, Tennessee, for the Sunday morning murder of Rashad Goldston, 28, of Cleveland, Tennessee.

 The arrest was made early Tuesday morning at a motel in Smyrna with the help of the Cobb County Police Department.
 Wheeler was arrested without incident.
 He is charged with felony murder, aggravated assault and possession of a firearm during the commission of a crime.

-Detectives from the Dalton Police Department responded to the scene to take over the investigation.
-During the investigation, detectives determined that Wheeler was the shooter.
-On Monday, investigators developed intelligence that Wheeler had traveled to Smyrna.
-Dalton detectives traveled to Cobb County and contacted the Cobb County Police Department which joined the investigation.
-Officers from the Cobb County Police Department’s SWAT team assisted with the arrest at a Smyrna motel at approximately 5 a.m.
-Tuesday morning.
+Goldston was hit by one of the gunshots in the back.
+Goldston tried to drive away but crashed a short distance away, flipping the vehicle onto its side in front of the Dollar Tree store in the same parking lot.

+Goldston was attended to by a nurse who was on the scene and later by responding officers from the Dalton Police Department.
+He was taken by ambulance to Hamilton Medical Center where he died later in the morning.

-Wheeler is currently being held in the Cobb County jail and is expected to be brought to the Whitfield County jail later on Tuesday.
-The Dalton Police Department thanks the Cobb County Police Department for their assistance with making this arrest.
+Wheeler is in the Cobb County jail and is expected to be brought to the Whitfield County jail later on Tuesday.
+The Dalton Police Department thanks the Cobb County Police Department for its assistance with making this arrest.

 Commented